The 4 Phases of Retirement And the Journey Back to Ourselves

 Phase 4: Reinvention

-My coaching business became a meaningful part of my days.
-Not because I needed to work, but because it aligned with who I am.
+For me, coaching became a meaningful part of my life.
+Not because I needed to work, but because it felt true to who I am.

 It’s an ongoing process of: